jbordoe/audio-collager/README.md

-# Audio Collage Tool
+# Audio Collager

-Attempt to reconstruct targer audio using snippets of other audio.
+Attempt to reconstruct target audio using snippets of source audio.

 ## Setup
 * Python 3